Inspecting the Benchmark Cache¶

 - Namespaces: Logical groups of cached results:

-sparse_conv_forward/sparse_conv_backward-- Top-level algorithm selection (e.g.,cute_grouped,cutlass_implicit_gemm)implicit_gemm_AD_gather_scatter/cute_gemm_AD_gather_scatter-- MMA tile + split-K tuning for per-offset forward kernelsimplicit_gemm_trAB_gather/cute_gemm_trAB_gather-- MMA tile + split-K tuning for transposed (TrAB) backward kernels- Per-configuration results: For each input configuration (log2(N), channels, kernel volume, dtype), the cache stores all benchmarked algorithms sorted by time.
+AB_gather_scatter-- AB (gather-scatter) algorithm selection for forward and dgradAtB_gather_gather-- AtB (gather-gather) algorithm selection for wgradimplicit_gemm_AD_gather_scatter/cute_gemm_AD_gather_scatter-- MMA tile + split-K tuning for per-offset kernelsimplicit_gemm_trAB_gather/cute_gemm_trAB_gather-- MMA tile + split-K tuning for TrAB kernels- Per-configuration results: For each input configuration (log10(N), channels, kernel volume, dtype, SM), the cache stores all benchmarked algorithms sorted by time.

 - Ordering: Results are stored best-first within each configuration.